 Historic District Commission

-All historic district property owners must obtain a Certificate of Appropriateness from the HDC in order to make external renovations prior to applying for city permits.
+All historic district property owners must obtain permission from the Historic District Commission (HDC) in order to make external renovations prior to applying for City permits.

 - Replacing roofing, flashing, or gutters